opencv/opencv/modules/core/doc/basic_structures.rst

 ------------
 .. cpp:function:: double Mat::dot(const Mat& m) const

-    Computes dot-product of two vectors
+    Computes a dot-product of two vectors.

     :param m: Another dot-product operand.

-The method computes dot-product of the two matrices.
+The method computes a dot-product of two matrices.
 If the matrices are not single-column or single-row vectors, the top-to-bottom left-to-right scan ordering is used to treat them as 1D vectors.
 The vectors must have the same size and the same type.
 If the matrices have more than one channel, the dot products from all the channels are summed together.

 .. index:: Mat::zeros